natehaus12/CSE-310/helloworld/README.md

 I used VS Code to write my hello world and create a GitGub Repository.

-It wsa created in Python, a language I am new to.
+It was created in Python, a language I am new to.

 # Useful Websites